kyma-project/website/content/blog-posts/2023-01-12-release-notes-2.10/index.md

 - [Service Mesh](#service-mesh) – Istio upgrade, Istio sidecar annotation deprecated, support for XFF header

 ## Application Connectivity
 From now Application Gateway will use the `kyma-system` Namespace instead of the `kyma-integration` Namespace.
-The secrets related to the Namespace are not removed automatically in the process of upgrading Kyma to version 2.10.
-To remove them, you must run the [migration script]( https://github.com/kyma-project/kyma/blob/main/docs/assets/2.9-2.10-OS-copy-secrets-to-system-namespace.sh) after successfully migrating from Kyma 2.9 to Kyma 2.10.
+The Secrets related to the Namespace are not removed automatically in the process of upgrading Kyma to version 2.10.
+To remove them, you must run the [migration script]( https://github.com/kyma-project/kyma/blob/release-2.10/docs/assets/2.9-2.10-OS-copy-secrets-to-system-namespace.sh) after successfully migrating from Kyma 2.9 to Kyma 2.10.

 ## Eventing